Modern Antarctic Clothing

 In extremis for the sake of survival, if the body is losing so much heat that it may be in danger, blood flow to those parts losing the most heat and that are "expendable" may be shut down to a trickle (this will not happen to your head however!).
 This could result in frostnip, frostbite and ultimately the loss of that body part, fingers and toes are in the most danger.

-In very cold conditions 2 or 3 pairs of gloves or mittens according to the conditions and activity.
+In very cold conditions 2 (or even 3) pairs of gloves or mittens according to the conditions and activity.
 The layer principle can also apply to the hands.
 A light first layer, then an insulating layer and/or a weatherproof outer layer depending on use.
-Usually starting with lightweight gloves (in case you have to do something "fiddly", thin gloves are easier than mittens and infinitely preferable to bare fingers) then one or two pairs of mittens.
+Usually starting with lightweight gloves in case you have to do something "fiddly", thin gloves are easier than mittens and infinitely preferable to bare fingers and then one or two pairs of mittens (if two the outer pair is usually just a "shell" layer).
 The outer pair should be wind proof while water-resistance is always very useful when in and around small boats.

-Ski-type gloves are good as they are warm and water resistant with it.
+Ski-type gloves are good as they are warm and water resistant with it, they are usually adequate for polar coastal regions in the summer.
 A thin pair of glove liners as well as a warmer pair means that you'll be able to take photographs without taking them off.
 Fingerless gloves or ones with a flap so that you can push fingers through without taking them off are hopeless in my experience, don't bother unless you've used them before and know that you like them.

 In extreme cold weather mittens are much warmer than gloves, though by the time you have a couple of bulky pairs on to make your fingers lovely and toasty, your dexterity falls dramatically, so it depends on what you're doing.
 Skiing or skidooing for instance and mittens will be fine, if you are taking photographs you'll find things more difficult.